 By breaking down into these chunks, you’ll find that you can keep your brain focused for much longer.

 | “Staring at the same work for hours will leave you feeling tired, unmotivated, and unproductive – and thus, MUCH more prone to procrastination.”

 You’d be surprised what a couple of minutes rest can do!

 5. Try CBD

 If you haven’t heard about CBD, you must have been hiding under a rock under the last couple of years!
 CBD, scientifically known as cannabidiol, is one of the principal cannabinoids (active compounds) that can be found in cannabis.
-Many people are taking it to help improve their health and lifestyle, and it is usually taken in the form of a sublingual CBD oil that you place under the tongue.
+Many people are taking it to help improve themselves and their lifestyles, and it is usually taken in the form of a sublingual CBD oil that you place under the tongue.

 Really, we saved the best until last on this list, because CBD is a powerful option when it comes to improving your focus.
-Numerous studies have been conducted on this compound which suggests it could both relieve pain by reducing inflammation, and reduce stress and improve mood.
-Of course, these are both things that could take away your focus, meaning that CBD can help to put your mind back on track by allowing you to concentrate on what’s in front of you instead of the pain in your leg.
+CBD can help to put your mind back on track and create balance by allowing you to concentrate on what’s in front of you instead of uncontrollable, distracting factors.

 If none of the other methods on this list are helping you, it might be time to give CBD a shot.
-After all, it seems like it could really be effective for improving your focus, and many users report a good experience from CBD usage for improving concentration and focus.
+Many users report a good experience from CBD usage for creating a better you through improving concentration and focus.